tarasmatsyk/tarasmatsyk.com/content/posts/5-how-to-pytorch-in-production-2.md

 #### Where the number 200 comes from?

 It all depends on metrics, here is what we defined as successful image processing.
-Our classification process is next: You send us an image with a `POST` request, then you use `GET` to receive results.
-If results are ready - image was processed fast enough.
+Our classification process is next:

+- You send us an image with a `POST` request,
+- then you use `GET` to receive results.
+- If results are ready - image was processed fast enough.

 Usually it takes between 1 and 2 seconds.
 Considering this requirement Tornado with a PyTorch running in a ThreadPool could process 200 images per minute.
+Why ThreadPool?
+Wait a bit, I'll explain.

 It worth to mention that we had 8Gb of GPU memory and around 20Gb of RAM, 5Gb of which was consumed by a server due to threading pool and queue for caching.
 If you are wondering why we did not use ProcessPoolExecutor - that's because of PyTorch, it did not play well with python concurrency and it does not play well now.
-Considering you have to take care of memory sharing.
+Considering you have to take care of memory sharing - ThreadPool was a pretty easy choise.
+Are we happy?
+Nope.
+Did we find a better way?
+I would not be so sure about it, however there is an alternative.

 #### So what?
 Is there a problem with current approach?